nickzuber/vscode-ocaml-lite-theme/README.md

 ## Credits and Inspiration

-The original inspiration came from [Jared Forsyth's own custom coloring for Reason](https://mobile.twitter.com/jaredforsyth/status/977722520202723328).
+This theme is a derivation of [Kary Pro Colors - Light](https://marketplace.visualstudio.com/items?itemName=karyfoundation.theme-karyfoundation-themes) and inspiration from [Jared Forsyth's own custom coloring for Reason](https://mobile.twitter.com/jaredforsyth/status/977722520202723328).